dimiboeckaerts/PhageRBPdetection/README.md

 # PhageRBPdetection

 This is the repository related to our manuscript in submission:
-"Dual identification of novel phage receptor-binding proteins based on protein domains and machine learning".
+"Identification of phage receptor-binding protein sequences with hidden Markov models and an extreme gradient boosting classifier".

 The repository contains the following code and data:
 1. <ins>RBPdetect_notebook</ins>: the main notebook containing all the analyses that are discussed in the manuscript.